WalletScrutiny/WalletScrutinyCom/_hardware/specter.shield.md

 > - Extension board for F469-Discovery board by STMicroelectronics
 > - It includes a QR scanner, smartcard slot and a battery.
 All elements are not security-critical - QR scanner only captures images and sends scanned data to the main MCU over dead-simple serial interface, smartcard controller learns nothing about the data transmitted to the secure element as communication with it is encrypted.

-The repository for the shield is under the subfolder of {% include walletLink.html wallet='hardware/specterdiy' verdict='true' %}
+This product being a copy of the open hardware and open source {% include walletLink.html wallet='hardware/specterdiy' verdict='true' %}, you can find the source code there.

 ### [BitcoinMagazine Description by Moritz Wietersheim](https://bitcoinmagazine.com/business/moritz-wietersheim-specter-bitcoin)